Baddesley Ensor: Landmarks

 Baddesley Ensor is known for its common.
 There are beautiful views to be seen looking over towards Birmingham, and also Leicestershire, Derbyshire and Staffordshire.
 Other landmarks are the old wheel used for mining, the old pit, and a bomb hole.
 The pit has since been developed into a distribution centre for Jaguar Land-Rover, with a capacity to contain up to 9,500 cars for distribution to dealers.
 There is a fish bar and a barbers located at the top of keys hill.
 There is also a library used for borrowing books and also allows the use of computers if requested.

 Transport

 The A5 (Watling Street) runs near to the village and the M42 is nearby.
 The village is served by bus routes 748, 761, 766, 767, and the nearest railway station is Atherstone.
 The nearest airports are Birmingham (10 miles) and East Midlands (20 miles).

 Media

 Local newspapers are the Tamworth Herald, which has a separate edition for North Warwickshire, and the Atherstone & Coleshill Herald.
-The BBC radio station covering the area is BBC Coventry & Warwickshire.
-Local commercial stations in the area include Free Coventry & Warwickshire and Capital Mid-Counties.
+The BBC radio station covering the area is BBC CWR.
+Local commercial stations in the area include Hits Radio Coventry & Warwickshire and Capital Mid-Counties.
 The village is covered by the Central ITV and BBC West Midlands TV regions broadcast from the nearby Sutton Coldfield transmitting station.